Securing Agentic AI Systems: A Defense-in-Depth Approach

 Autonomous AI agents are becoming central to enterprise strategy.
 McKinsey estimates that agentic AI systems could unlock $2.6 trillion to $4.4 trillion in annual value across more than 60 use cases, from customer service and software development to supply chain and compliance.1

-That value is driven by a shift in how AI systems operate.
-Agents now observe, reason, plan, and act.
-They interact directly with production systems, APIs, databases, and networks—not just chat interfaces.
-This shift changes the security equation—risk scales with autonomy.
-It also scales with scope—the breadth of systems, data, and decisions an agent is allowed to touch.
+The value comes from a fundamental shift: agents observe, reason, plan, and act.
+They interact directly with production systems, APIs, databases, and networks—not chat interfaces.
+Risk scales with both autonomy and scope: the breadth of systems, data, and decisions an agent controls.

-When agents control workflows and resources, failures get bigger.
 A compromised agent doesn’t just produce bad text—it executes harmful operations.
 Laboratory testing under controlled conditions isn’t enough.
-We need to evaluate these systems against intelligent adversaries.
+These systems require evaluation against intelligent adversaries.

 We’re no longer securing models.
 We’re securing autonomous decision-making systems.

-A useful way to think about modern AI agents is as digital insiders.
-Like employees, agents operate inside trusted environments with access to systems, data, and workflows.
-The difference is speed and scale.
-An error or compromise is no longer isolated—it can cascade across systems in seconds.
+AI agents operate like digital insiders.
+They work inside trusted environments with access to systems, data, and workflows.
+The difference from human employees: speed and scale.
+Errors cascade across systems in seconds, not hours.

 2 Agentic AI — From Models to Systems